-There are several criteria by which the IRS and other authorities evaluate whether someone is an employee contractor.
-One of the most important is the manner of payment.
+There are several criteria by which the IRS and other authorities evaluate whether someone is an employee or a contractor.
+One of the most important factors to look at is the manner of payment.

-If you pay someone every two weeks or every week, that looks like a salary one would pay an employee.
-If you pay them the same amount every check, that also looks like a salary.
+If you pay someone every two weeks or every week, that typically falls into the category of a salary which a company would pay one of their employees.
+If you pay them the same amount every pay period, that also looks like a salary.

 A court in Iowa ruled that salesmen were employees, not independent contractors, in a case where the salesmen were paid by commission, but they could take a draw against next week’s commission.
 It found that the commission indicated independent contractor status, but the draw indicated salary and employee status.